 - ⅔ cup milk

-- Cook the bacon in a large, heavy-based pot over medium heat.
+- Cook the bacon in a large, oven-safe, heavy-based pot or high-walled saute pan over medium heat.

 - Remove the bacon, crumble, and set aside, but leave the bacon fat in the pot.
 Season the beef with salt and pepper and fry in the bacon fat until browned on all sides.
 Remove the beef from the pan and set aside.